kantord/headson/README.md

 - Force Text ingest/output (useful when mixing with other extensions):

       headson -c 200 -i text -f text notes.txt

+- Indent-to-tree (treat indentation as structure):

+      headson -c 200 -i indent -f json src/main.rs

+  This builds a nested array/object tree where each line becomes an object `{ line, children }`, and indentation increases create child nesting.
+Indentation changes inside open delimiters `()[]{}` are treated as alignment and do not create structure.

 - Many text files (fileset):